Military deception: Ancient China

 In 341 BC, troops under the general Sun Bin of the state of Qi faced battle with the forces of the state of Wei.
 Knowing that Wei regarded the army of Qi as inferior and cowardly, Sun Bin decided to use Wei's perception to his advantage.
 When Qi's forces invaded Wei, Sun Bin ordered them to light 100,000 camp fires on the first night.
 On the second night, they lit 50,000.
 On the third, 30,000.
 Sun Bin's deception caused the Wei forces led by general Pang Juan to believe Qi faced mass desertions.
 Rushing to attack what they believed to be an inferior army, the Wei forces assaulted Qi's troops at a narrow gorge, not knowing Sun Bin's soldiers had prepared it as an ambush site.
 When Pang Juan's troops reached the gorge they observed that a sign had been posted.
 Lighting a torch to see the message, the Wei commander read "Pang Juan dies beneath this tree".
 The lighting of the torch was the signal for Qi to initiate the ambush.
 Sun Bin's army quickly routed Pang Juan's and Pang Juan committed suicide.

 Another well-known deceptive measure from ancient China has come to be known as the Empty Fort Strategy.
 Employed several times in numerous conflicts, the best-known example is a fictional one contained in a historical novel from the 1320s AD, Romance of the Three Kingdoms.
 This work, which contains embellished tales of actual Chinese history from 169 to 280 AD, includes the story of general Zhuge Liang of Shu Han employing the Empty Fort Strategy.
 As recounted in the novel's description of Zhuge Liang's Northern Expeditions, an actual historical event, the forces of general Sima Yi of Cao Wei arrived at Zhuge Liang's location, the city of Xicheng, while the bulk of Zhuge Liang's army was deployed elsewhere.
 Zhuge Liang instructed the few troops he had on hand to pretend to be townspeople and told them to perform tasks which would make them visible to Sima Yi, including sweeping the town's streets.
 Zhuge Liang ordered Xichneg's gates to be opened, then took up a visible position on a viewing platform, playing his Guqin while flanked by only two pages.
-Because Zhuga Liang's reputation as a military leader was so great, Sima Yi assumed Zhuge Liang had prepared an ambush, so he declined to enter Xicheng.
+Because Zhuge Liang's reputation as a military leader was so great, Sima Yi assumed Zhuge Liang had prepared an ambush, so he declined to enter Xicheng.
 Zhuge Liang's deception saved the town and prevented the few soldiers he had with him from being massacred or taken prisoner.